GIS Technician Job Skills, Salary, and Description

-Strangely, GIS technician jobs are associated with a lot of ‘grunt work’.
-For example, GIS technician jobs seems to indicate a lot of digitization, collecting data, creating simple maps and maintaining GIS data.
+Are you thinking about becoming a GIS technician?
+Strangely, GIS technician jobs are associated with a lot of “grunt work” (for lack of a better word).
+For example, GIS technician jobs seem to indicate a lot of digitization, collecting data, creating simple maps, and maintaining GIS data.

 GIS technician salary is dependent on location.
-Especially, comparing rural and urban areas, the typical GIS technician salary can range tens of thousands of dollars.
+Especially, comparing rural and urban areas, the typical GIS technician’s salary can range tens of thousands of dollars.

 Scroll to the bottom of this article to see those amounts.